Collatty/Chess-AI/README.md

 Download/open the file named `collatty-chess.jar` found in the root folder of this repository.
 Run the file on your computer.
 You need JDK 11 to run the jar.
 This can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html).
+To run from command line navigate to where the jar is located and run "java -jar collatty-chess.jar".